Salvage Titles Explained (2026 Detailed Guide)

 Can you register a salvage title?

 Yes, if you own a salvage vehicle, you must register it with your state.
 The process and registration costs vary from state to state, and you’ll need to contact your local Department of Motor Vehicles (DMV) for specific instructions.
+If you have multi-vehicle auto insurance discount, be sure to inform your provider about the salvage title to ensure proper coverage adjustments.

 Is a salvage title bad?